SifanSong/DDCL/README.md

 ### Installation

-If you only intend to run simsiam or DDCL with ResNet50, you can simply install the environment using
+If you intend to run simsiam / DDCL / CLeVER_DDCL with ResNet50, you can simply install the environment using

 ```bash
 conda env create -f DDCL.yml